spang-lab/datatomb/README.md

 ### `DELETE /webhooks/<id>`
 removes the webhook with this id (if you are the owner or admin).

+### `GET /webhooks/list`
+returns all ids of webhooks that are accessible to the user that are accessible to the user.

+### `GET /webhooks/auth`
+updates the authtoken for all existing webhooks.
+Needs to be done when an authtoken is invalidated and a new one should be used from now on.

 ### `GET /healthy`
 return 1 if healthy / ready for connections.